-IRA shoppers have plenty of options.
-Many of the big names in finance offer IRAs and compete with each other to offer favorable terms.
+If you’re shopping for an IRA, you have plenty of options.
+Many of the big names in finance offer IRAs and compete with each other to offer more favorable terms.
 Vanguard is a popular choice for its low fees, but there are other options too.
-It’s important that you look for an IRA provider offering low fees.
-Fees eat into your retirement savings, leaving you with less money to compound over time.
-Want to give tens of thousands of dollars to a financial institution if you don’t have to?
-Nope, we didn’t think so.

-Once you find an IRA provider whose fees are reasonable, it’s a pretty simple process.
-There are three steps, though different providers may take the steps in a different order.
+Once you find an IRA provider whose fees and account terms fit your needs, it’s a pretty simple process.
+There are a few main steps to opening your own IRA:

-3) Fund the account by transferring money from your paycheck or bank account to your new IRA.
-You can also roll over a 401(k) into an IRA.
-If you do this, make sure to ask your IRA provider for some help.
-An improper rollover from a 401(k) to an IRA can leave you on the hook for early withdrawal penalties.
+- Initiate the funding of your account by transferring money from your bank account.
+You can also roll over a 401(k) into an IRA, but if you do this, make sure to ask your IRA provider for help.
+An improper 401(k) rollover can leave you on the hook for early withdrawal penalties.

-Saving money in a traditional IRA can be a great way to set yourself up for a financially secure retirement while also lowering your current tax bill.
-Just remember to comply with IRS rules governing IRAs, and don’t forget that you’ll owe taxes when you withdraw money from your IRA in retirement.
-Now start saving!
+Saving money in an IRA can be a great way to set yourself up for a financially secure retirement, while also lowering your tax bill.
+Of course, when and where your tax benefits lie will depend on the type of IRA account you choose.

 IRAs generally offer more flexibility than a 401(k), but they can just as easily coexist.
 Remember to comply with the IRS’ rules governing IRAs, as contributions are limited, especially if you’re younger than 50.